-- Costings are already in place and the anthology will be available to buy for $10 from the authors (or publisher).
-Bulk sales from the publisher will be available online.

-- Pre-sales for the paperback and e-book will be available in July for those unable to attend the Brisbane launch.

-the new text — - Costings are already in place and the anthology will be available to buy for $10 from the authors (or publisher).
-Bulk sales from the publisher will be available online.
+- The anthology will be available to buy for $10 from the authors (or publisher).
+Bulk sales from the publisher will be made available online after launch.

-- Pre-sales for the paperback and e-book will be available in July for those unable to attend the Brisbane launch.
+- Pre-orders for the paperback are available through author websites, such as Sophie L Macdonald for those unable to attend the Brisbane launch.